plewis/plewis.github.io/phylogenetics/lab-revbayes.md

 Now run this script in RevBayes as follows:

     rb jc.Rev

-Note that the **rb** above is being substituted by **RevBayes** as a result of your alias.

-Lines that begin with a **hash (<tt>#</tt>) character** are comments.
+Lines that begin with a **hash (`#`) character** are comments.
 RevBayes will completely ignore anything on a line after a hash, so use comments to make notes.
 You will thank yourself later.

-You can use the **print function** to show what is contained in a particular variable.
+Note how we've used the **print function** to show what is contained in a particular variable.
 Good for sanity checks to make sure everything is going how you thought.

 ### Create a substitution model

-Append the following to your script (above the line containing <tt>quit()</tt>, obviously) to specify a substitution model:
+Append the following to your script (above the line containing `quit()`, obviously) to specify a substitution model:

     ######################
     # Substitution Model #